dillonkearns/elm-pages/examples/docs/content/blog/static-http.md

 Notice that this app's `Msg`, `Model`, and `update` function are not involved in the process at all!
 It's also worth noting that we are passing that data into our `head` function, which allows us to use it in our `<meta>` tags for the page.

+The `StaticHttp` functions are very similar to Elm libraries you've likely used already, such as `elm/json` or `elm/random`.
+If you don't depend on any StaticHttp data, you use `StaticHttp.succeed`, similar to how you might use `Json.Decode.succeed`, `Random.constant`, etc.

+    import Pages.StaticHttp as StaticHttp

+    StaticHttp.succeed
+      { view =
+        \model renderedMarkdown ->
+          { title = "Landing Page"
+          , body =
+            [ header
+            , pageView model renderedMarkdown
+            ]
+          }
+      , head = head
+      }

+This is actually the same as our previous example that had a `StaticHttp.request`, except that it doesn't make a request or have the stargazer count data.

 ### The Static HTTP Lifecycle
 If you have a bad auth token in your URL, or your JSON decoder fails, then that code will never run for your `elm-pages` site.
 Instead, you'll get a friendly `elm-pages` build-time error telling you exactly what the problem was and where it occurred (as you're familiar with in Elm).